margaretmf/margaretmf.github.io/poetry.md

 ## Forgiveness ##
 Forgiveness, returning to the original, the point of origin, the home, where all are welcome, trusted, brethren, sharing happiness, sharing the same Father-Mother.

+## Life Lessons and the Next Generation ##
+Life lessons are continuing in beautiful ways through the next generation.

 ## Divine Right ##
 It's your divine right to be free, whole, singing, healed, joyful, purposeful, employed.